 World Plumbing Day is an initiative by the World Plumbing Council.
 It has been celebrated around the world every year on March 11, since 2010.
 The day aims to spread awareness of the importance of plumbing and plumbing practitioners in protecting public health and improving amenity globally.

-The ABCB recognises this initiative each year, and continues to promote and raise awareness of the importance of plumbing and its role in everyday life.
-It is a major part of everyday routine such as having a shower, getting a glass of water from a tap and flushing the toilet.
-Without trained plumbers, advancements in plumbing and certification schemes like WaterMark, all these tasks may not be possible.
+The ABCB recognises this initiative each year and continues to promote and raise awareness of the importance of plumbing and its role in daily life, such as having a shower, getting a glass of water from a tap or flushing the toilet.
+Without trained plumbers, advancements in plumbing and certification schemes like WaterMark, all these tasks may not be possible or as safe as they are against the spread of disease.

 Read the ABCB’s Plumbing and Drainage initiative to learn more about what the ABCB is doing to support the industry and for access to resources such as handbooks, videos, reports and more.